poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-3_Storage-services.md

 ### Elastic Block Store (EBS) ###

-- Each instance uses EBS.
+- Each EC2 instance uses EBS.
 EBS used for durable/persistent storage in the instance.

 - EBS is block level storage from one AWS service to another

-- EBS Volume Types:
+- __EBS Volume Types__:

   * Magnetic, slowest, cheapest
-    .
-Standard (54 rpm like in computer hard drive)
+    - Standard (54 rpm like in computer hard drive)
-    .
-Throughput optimized (10k rpm +)
+    - Throughput optimized (10k rpm +)
   * SSD
-    .
-General Purpose
+    - General Purpose
-    .
-Provisioned IOPS
+    - Provisioned IOPS

 - Generally
   * Cold Hard Disk Drive - (Really large and really slow)
   * Throughput Optimized - (Potentially large, really fast) e.g 10000+ rpm
   * Magnetic Standard - (Middle of the road) like a typical 5400rmp hard drive found in local computers
-  * If you use SSD, to take advantage of the additional performance, you need and EBS optimzed instance.
+  * If you use SSD, to take advantage of the additional performance, you need an EBS optimized instance.
   * EBS volume type: Magnetic Standard SSD is free tier.

-Protecting EBS Data
+__Protecting EBS Data__

-- Snapshots.
+- `Snapshots`.
   * Take a snapshot, then restore to that point in time later.
   * Take a snapshot, create another EBS volume from the snapshot.
 Create an instance and used the newly created EBS volume.

-- Volume recovery
+- `Volume recovery`
   * Attach volumes from one instance to another.

 - Encryption methods

 #### Creating EBS Volumes ####

-Note: No link to EBS volumes under storages in AWS Services.
-EBS links are under EC2.
+_No link to EBS volumes under storages in AWS Services.
+EBS links are under EC2._

 Management Console -> Compute -> EC2 -> Volumes -> Create Volume